ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

   implement ``ParallelQuicksort``.

 By running the tests, we can compare the performance of the two algorithms.
-What are you thoughts about this?
+What are your thoughts about this?
 Can you explain the observed phenomena with regard to the execution times?

 Problem 3: Thread Pool